sdbs-uni-p/vldb-dbms-live-patching/README.md

 [![DOI: 10.5281/zenodo.11370684](https://zenodo.org/badge/doi/10.5281/zenodo.11370684.svg)](https://doi.org/10.5281/zenodo.11370684)

 This repository contains all scripts and additional material referenced in the paper.
 It also contains instructions on how to reproduce the results.
-Detailed descriptions and instructions are given in the `README.md` of the respective sub-directory.

 ## Supplementary Material
 The directory [supplementary-material](supplementary-material) contains the additional charts referenced in the paper.

 ## Reproduction Pipeline

-The following steps provide a high-level overview of how to reproduce this research:
+The following steps provide a high-level overview of how to reproduce this research.
+Please see the respective sub-directory for in-depth details about the commands to execute:

 0. **Initial**: Prepare the system (directory [qemu](qemu)).
 1. **Crawl Development History**: Identify live patchable source code changes (directory [patch-crawler](patch-crawler)).